nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-architecture/nuxeo-architecture-introduction.md

 ---

 {{! excerpt}}
-This page mentions the prerequisites that should be applied every time a Nuxeo architecture is set up.
+This page mentions the key elements that should be in mind every time a Nuxeo architecture is set up.
 {{! /excerpt}}

 ## Compatibility Matrix